Winsor Harmon

-Winsor Dewey Harmon III (born November 22, 1963) is an American actor best known for his role as Thorne Forrester on the American soap opera The Bold and the Beautiful.
+Winsor Harmon (born November 22, 1963) is an American actor best known for his role as Thorne Forrester on the American soap opera The Bold and the Beautiful.
 He took over the role from Jeff Trachta in December 1996 and stayed with the show for 20 years.
-He briefly returned to the role in March 2022.
+He briefly returned to the role in March 2022 and in December 2023.

 Career

 Harmon portrayed Del Henry on the program All My Children from 1994 to 1995.
 He has made appearances on Baywatch Nights and Acapulco H.E.A.T..
-Harmon told Soap Opera Digest about his guest stint on H.E.A.T.: <..
-I hung out with John McCook the whole time and I kept watching all these people from other countries asking for his autograph.
+Harmon told Soap Opera Digest about his guest stint on H.E.A.T.: "I hung out with John McCook the whole time and I kept watching all these people from other countries asking for his autograph.
 I'm thinking to myself, 'Who the hell is this guy?'
 So one night, we were drinking Coronas and I asked him why he had so many fans and he explained how B&B was so popular around the world.
 I had no idea.
 The more he talked about it, the more I was thinking, 'I want to be on that show.'...
 The first time I drove into the parking lot, there was John, just pointing at me and laughing.
 He asked what I was doing here and I told him that I was Thorne.
 That's when he told me that he was going to be playing my dad.
 That was just too wild."

 Before acting, Harmon was employed as a model with Ford Models.